GABA Cream for Wrinkles?

 - No scientific confirmation: Lastly it’s important to note that there hasn’t been conclusive scientific evidence that GABA cream is effective for wrinkle reduction.
 Although scientists agree that this ingredient does work within the body to stop neurotransmitter activity, the efficacy of this ingredient in GABA cream has not been confirmed.

 One arena where GABA cream has been confirmed effective is in the healing of wounds.
 Some initial studies have shown that GABA cream was able to significantly reduce wound healing times in rats.
-However, there has been no word on whether any of the rats in the study also experienced reduction in frown lines and crow’s feet, or whether they chose to get Botox injections instead.
+However, there has been no word on whether any of the rats in the study also experienced reduction in frown lines and crow’s feet.

 The Bottom Line